carpentries/carpentries.org-archive/_posts/2019/10/2019-10-25-teaching-tech-together.md

 ---
 layout: page
 authors: ["Greg Wilson"]
-teaser: "A new book elabores on the Carpentries instructor training material and more."
+teaser: "A new book elaborates on the Carpentries instructor training material and more."
 title: "Teaching Tech Together"
-date: 2019-10-25
+date: 2019-10-28
 time: "01:00:00"
 tags: ["Books", "Teaching"]
 ---